 A microprocessor is a processing unit on a single chip.
-It is an integrated circuit which performs the core functions of a computer CPU.
-It is a multipurpose programmable silicon chip constructed using Metal Oxide Semiconductor (MOS) technology which is clock driven and register based.
+It is an integrated circuit that performs the core functions of a computer CPU.
+It is a multipurpose programmable silicon chip constructed using Metal Oxide Semiconductor (MOS) technology which is clock-driven and register-based.
 It accepts binary data as input and provides output after processing it as per the specification of instructions stored in the memory.
 These microprocessors are capable of processing 128 bits at a time at the speed of one billion instructions per second.

 - Instruction Set –

-Set of complete instructions that the microprocessor executes is termed as the instruction set.
+The set of complete instructions that the microprocessor executes is termed the instruction set.